Janay-Rawal/MoveIt/README.md

 # MoveIt
-Basic project made under the guidance of Angela Yu using HTML and CSS
+Basic project made under the guidance of Angela Yu using HTML.